Rigidity of smooth finite-time blow-up for equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 However, when $m\in\{1,2\}$, that profile turns out to be insufficient to address the $H^{3}$-boundedness of $\eps^{\sharp}$ and we need a new profile ansatz.
 We perform the tail computations as in \cite{RaphaelRodnianski2012Publ.Math.,MerleRaphaelRodnianski2013InventMath,MerleRaphaelRodnianski2015CambJMath}.
 It turns out that when $m=1$, there are nontrivial \emph{cubic corrections} to the $b_{s}$- and $\eta_{s}$-modulation equations, say

 and the new profiles deviate from the old ones at the cubic order.
 When $m=2$, the same happens at the quartic order.

 Another interesting observation is that \emph{the cutoff radius must be

 which corresponds to $r\sim1$} in the original space variable $r$.
-Moreover, in the original spacetime variables, our modified profile \emph{$P^{\sharp}(t)$ converges to the singular part $z_{\sg}^{\ast}$ as $t\to T$.} This is a sharp contrast to the use of the self-similar scale typically employed in many of the blow-up constructions.
+Moreover, in the original spacetime variables, our modified profile \emph{$P^{\sharp}(t)$ converges to the singular part $z_{\sg}^{\ast}$ as $t\to T$.} This is a sharp contrast to the use of almost self-similar scales typically employed in many of the prior blow-up constructions such as \cite{RaphaelRodnianski2012Publ.Math.,MerleRaphaelRodnianski2013InventMath,MerleRaphaelRodnianski2015CambJMath,KimKwon2023AnnPDE}.

 {} \emph{3.
 Key a priori bounds from nonlinear coercivity of energy.} Despite the lack of dynamical controls \eqref{eq:old-dyn-control-1}, we are able to obtain the following \emph{size controls}:

 The former estimate is clear from mass conservation, but the latter, which we call the \emph{nonlinear coercivity of energy}, is not obvious.
 In a simpler context where $b$ and $\eta$ are absent, this estimate was proved in \cite{KimKwonOh2022arXiv1} as a remarkable consequence of the \emph{self-duality} and \emph{non-locality} of our problem, which are two distinguished features of \eqref{eq:CSS-m-equiv}.
 We refer to \cite{KimKwonOh2022arXiv1} or Remark~\ref{rem:on-quant-small} below for more explanations.
 Recalling its proof in \cite{KimKwonOh2022arXiv1}, it is not difficult to extend the nonlinear coercivity in the presence of $b$- and $\eta$-modulations.
 See Lemma~\ref{lem:NonlinCoerEnergy} below.